Jane Sanders' daughter runs for Bernie's old seat, amid college $$ controversy

 On one hand, her campaign hopes to capitalize on the popularity of the state’s independent senator, with one ad calling her “Bernie's daughter.”
 But another family connection could prove more problematic.

-With the election coming up next month, Driscoll’s candidacy has been hit with controversy over a payment her business once received from the college her mother used to run.
+With the election coming up next month, Driscoll’s candidacy has been hit with controversy over payments her business once received from the college her mother used to run.

 Jane O’Meara Sanders was president of Burlington College from 2004 through 2011 – and from 2009 through 2012, the college paid about $500,000 to Driscoll’s Vermont Woodworking School.